 As a yoga ashram, we follow the teachings of the great Indian Yogi, Paramhansa Yogananda, centered in the daily practice of meditation, and through the application of spiritual principles on the farm.

-We participate in 3 farmers markets, run a 50 member CSA, provide a diverse array of herbal medicinals and body care products, and a line of textiles made from the fiber of our alpacas.
+We participate in 3 farmers markets, provide a diverse array of herbal medicinals and body care products, and a line of textiles made from the fiber of our alpacas.

 What does Ananda mean?